MichaelMog/SirtiaProject/README.md

 3. **entities** - a shared module where all the entities of the project live.

 ## Running
+1. Create a docker image.
-1. Run Maven install **in the parent project**.
+2. Run Maven install **in the parent project**.
+(Create new goal "clean install" on the entire folder)
-2. Run the server using the exec:java goal in the server module.
+3. Run the server using the exec:java goal in the server module.
+(Create goal "exec:java" only on the server folder)
-3. Run the client using the javafx:run goal in the client module.
+4. Run the client using the javafx:run goal in the client module.
+(Create goal "javafx:run" only on the client folder)
-4. Press the button and see what happens!
+5. Press the button and see what happens!

+## Creating a docker image
+Lab 6 recording shows how it's done around minute 25.
+The gist of it:
+1. Make sure you have Docker Desktop on your computer and "docker" recognized as a command prompt command.
+2. Run in the command prompt: docker run --name demo-mysql -e MYSQL_ROOT_PASSWORD={your_password} -p 3306:3306 -d mysql:8.0
+3. Run in the command prompt: docker exec -it demo-mysql mysql -u root -p
+4. After logging on, you can see databases by running "show databases;".
+Create a database called example: "create database example;".
+5. Change the hibernate properties password to match the one chosen when downloading Docker Desktop.
+6. If needed, change other properties to match the database name you chose.

+You're now set (haha probably not. but the last sentence might help you, and for sure the nice people on stack overflow answered it for someone else 7 years ago).
+Run "use database example;" and you can see tables by "show tables;".
+To see a table's contents, run "select * from {table_name};".

+Step 2 could be problematic.
+If it says the port it already used, make sure Docker Desktop doesn't have another image of a database open under a different name on the same port.
+You may have to go to the task manager and stop the process "mysqld.exe".